 - SUNY - College of Environmental Science & Forestry

 View Entire Review

-Next summer, chronicle the state of coral reefs in the remote Pacific Ocean in response to a major ongoing climate event: an El Niño predicted to be the strongest on record.
-With this phenomenon comes rising water temperatures and the potential for widespread changes to the marine environment, impacting both the ecosystems and the people that inhabit these regions.
+Contribute to a new body of knowledge… Chronicle the state of coral reefs in the remote Pacific Ocean.
 Participate in oceanographic research while making an epic 2,600-nautical mile passage across the Equator from Tahiti to Hawaii.
 Retrace historic voyages of Polynesian migration, mastering time-tested navigation methods that rely on the sun, stars, and moon.
 Visit some of the most remote island atolls in the world to document the effects of environmental change.

 Available to students enrolling in SEA Semester from colleges operating on a trimester or quarter calendar.
 Not applicable to SEA Summer Session or SEA Trimester Program due to the already reduced cost of these programs.